ctrlplusb/react-async-component/README.md

 ## Introduction

-This library is an evolution of [`code-split-component`](https://github.com/ctrlplusb/code-split-component).
-Unlike `code-split-component` this library does not require that you use either Webpack or Babel.
-Instead it provides you a pure Javascript/React API which has been adapted in a manner to make it generically useful for lazy-loaded Components, with support for modern code splitting APIs (e.g `import()`, `System.import`, `require.ensure`).
+This library does not require that you use either Webpack or Babel.
+Instead it provides you a generic and "pure" Javascript/React API which allows for the expression of lazy-loaded Components.
+It's `Promise`-based API naturally allows you to take advantage of modern code splitting APIs (e.g `import()`, `System.import`, `require.ensure`).

+## Features

+ - Supports _any_ major code splitting API.
+ - Show a `LoadingComponent` until your component is resolved.
+ - Show an `ErrorComponent` if your component resolution fails.
+ - Prevents flash-of-content by tracking already resolved Components.
+ - Full server side rendering support, allowing client side state rehydration, and avoiding React checksum errors.
+ - Uses the generalised [`react-async-bootstrapper`](https://github.com/ctrlplusb/react-async-bootstrapper) allowing you to optimally integrate with other async pre-loader libraries, such as [`react-jobs`](https://github.com/ctrlplusb/react-jobs) for your async data loading needs.

 ## Demo